000Ba239tianA52719/seven-of-nine/README.md

    DISCORD_TOKEN=your-bot-token-here
    GUILD_ID=your-guild-id-here
 ```
-Save the file by pressing Ctrl + X, then type y; Rename the file to .env and confirm with y.
+Save the file by pressing Ctrl + X, then type y; Rename the file to .env , hit enter and confirm with y.

 5. Run the bot: